langchain-ai/langgraph/docs/docs/tutorials/auth/getting_started.md

     return filters
 ```

-Now when users create threads, their ID is automatically added as the owner, and they can only see threads they own.
+Now when users create threads, assistants, runs, or other resources, their ID is automatically added as the owner in its metadata, and they can only see the threads they own.

-### 2. Configure LangGraph
+### 3. Configure `langgraph.json`

-Next, tell LangGraph about our auth handler.
+Next, we need to tell LangGraph that we've created an auth handler.
 Open `langgraph.json` and add:

 ```json
 {